rpday/chinook/docs/source/tutorial.rst

 	arpes_experiment.datacube()
 	I,Ig = arpes_experiment.spectral(slice_select=('y',0),plot_bands=True)

 In this tutorial, we have seen how to define and characterize a tight-binding model using chinook.
 In addition to this, we have performed a few calculations of the photoemission intensity associated with this model, and seen a few ways in which the photoemission intensity is affected by the nature of both our system of interest and the experimental geometry.
 Feel free to make changes to the model here and experiment with different parameters to get a better sense of how to use some of these tools.
 You're now ready to begin building your own models and simulating ARPES intensity for your material of choice.
+A template input file is provided :download:`here <downloads/template.py>`.